Chaim Rapoport

 Rabbi Chaim Rapoport (b.
-Manchester, England, 1963) is an internationally renowned author, educator, lecturer and Judaic scholar.
+Manchester, England, 1963) is an author, educator, lecturer and Judaic scholar.
 He lectures in London and around the world on topics pertaining to Jewish life and law and is the author of several books and articles.

 Early life and education

 Rapoport was born and raised in Manchester, England.
 After his schooling, Rapoport attended the Yeshivot of Manchester, Gateshead, Torat Emet in Jerusalem and the central Lubavitch Yeshivah in New York.
 After receiving his Rabbinic diplomas (semichah) and his marriage to Rachel Clara (née Elyovics) from Antwerp, Belgium, in 1984 he continued his studies in the United States.

 In 1987 Rapoport and his wife joined the community Kollel in Melbourne, Australia, where, in addition to his post graduate studies, he officiated and lectured in several communities, including Launceston in Tasmania.

 Career

 In 1989, Rapoport took up position as head of the Lubavitch Kollel in Leeds UK, a position which he occupied until the end of 1994.
 In the years 1994 – 1997 Rapoport served as the Rabbi of the Birmingham Central Synagogue and the Head of the Birmingham Rabbinic Board.

 In September 1997 Rapoport was appointed as Rabbi to the Ilford Synagogue, Beehive Lane.
 In February 2005, Rapoport and the synagogue's full-time Chazan Avrom Levin were dismissed, amid controversy about the United Synagogue withdrawing funding from its smaller Jewish communities.
 In a statement made by the United Synagogue, they explained that the reason behind the decision was "the dire financial position of the community".

 In 1998 Rapoport was appointed as a member of the Chief Rabbi's Cabinet and Advisor to the Chief Rabbi, Jonathan Sacks, on matters of Jewish Medical Ethics and served in this position until the retirement of Rabbi Sacks in 2013.
 In this capacity, he served as the Chief Rabbi's spokesperson to the media and as an intermediary between himself and the British medical establishment and several other prominent organisations.
 During this period Rapoport gave a regular lecture to the United Synagogue Rabbinate at the London School of Jewish Studies.

 In 2012 the Jewish Chronicle reported that Rapoport visits Yeshivat Chovevei Torah for a week every year to give classes there.

 Rapoport was a 2015 presenter at Limmud New York, where he spoke on a Friday night on the topic of: 'Halacha: Science or Art?'